-Underspends in other areas mitigated these pressures.
+Underspends in other areas partially mitigated these pressures.
 These included:

-- An underspend of £0.364m within Sports & Recreation, the main driver of this being a oneoff Swimming Pool Support Fund grant - An underspend in Estates (Industrial & Commercial Premises) of £0.276m, mainly as a result of a reduction in void units at Church Square Shopping Centre - Underspends totalling £0.697m within Building Support, predominantly driven by wholesale gas prices being lower than budgeted - An underspend of £0.287m in the Transport service relating to staff slippage and fuel prices - An underspend of £0.658m in Highways Maintenance, mainly as a result of additional income generation
+- An underspend of £0.382m across the department as a result of staff vacancies - An underspend in Estates (Industrial & Commercial Premises) of £0.282m, relating to windfall income relating to the granting of an easement for drainage - Underspends totalling £0.391m within Housing services, predominantly driven by Supported Housing contracts - An underspend of £0.211m in the Licensing service relating to overachieved income

-Corporate Services Directorate (-£0.536m)
+Corporate Services Directorate (-£0.043m)

-The main driver of the underspend within Corporate Services was staff slippage of £0.752m.
+The main driver of the underspend within Corporate Services was staff slippage of £0.862m.
 This was due to a substantial number of vacancies in the department resulting from the recruitment freeze implemented during the year.
 This was an intentional strategy to meet future staff savings targets for 2024-2025.

-This underspend was partially offset by a net pressure of £0.381m in Housing Benefit Administration, which had two main causes.
+This underspend was partially offset by a net pressure of £0.669m in Housing Benefit Administration, which had two main causes.
 First, high levels of homelessness across the Borough have increased the Council's use of hotel accommodation, for which the Council does not receive full cost subsidy.
 Second, providers are continuing to increase their use of high-cost supported accommodation, for which the Council is only able to reclaim 60% of its costs.

-Further pressures in the directorate were caused by the dividend from Yorkshire Purchasing Organisation being £0.077m less than budgeted, STAR Procurement setup costs of £0.160m, and external audit fees increasing by £0.238m.
+Further pressures in the directorate were caused by the dividend from Yorkshire Purchasing Organisation being £0.225m less than budgeted and Coroner fees being above budget by £0.105m due to additional staffing costs, pathologist fees and independent medical advice.